akaloti/BS-Card-Web-Game/README.md

 # BS-Card-Web-Game
 According to Wikipedia, the card game "BS" is also known as "Cheat", "Bull****", and "I Doubt It."
+Because this project is in rather early stages of development, there isn't much to say about it yet, which is why the README.md is rather brief.
+However, if I keep working on this project, it will eventually have a good readme, at least one release, a demonstrative YouTube video, and unit tests.